Grandpa MO Z5–I–5 2019

 How many apples could there be on each branch?

-Specify at least one option.
+Specify at least one possibility.

 Final Answer: